About the 2023 Concerto Competition:

-“The President’s Own” United States Marine Band, in conjunction with the Marine Corps Heritage Foundation, is pleased to announce its Concerto Competition for High School Musicians is open for applications.
-(All materials due Nov.
-15, 2021).
-The winner will appear as a guest soloist with the Marine Chamber Orchestra and receive a $2,500 scholarship from the Marine Corps Heritage Foundation.
+“The President’s Own” United States Marine Band, in conjunction with the Marine Corps Heritage Foundation, is pleased to announce its Concerto Competition for High School Musicians are now open.
+All application materials are due Nov.
+15, 2022.
+The winner will appear as a guest soloist with the Marine Band during the 2023 concert season and receive a $2,500 scholarship from the Marine Corps Heritage Foundation.
 Second and third-place winners will receive $1,000 and $500 scholarships respectively.

 1. Performance Recording:

 - Applicants must select ONE work from the repertoire list and submit an unedited recording of their performance accompanied by piano, band or orchestra.

 - Recordings must be submitted in the form of a YouTube video.
 The application form cannot be completed without a link to the video.

 - When posting to YouTube, applicants may also designate the video as "unlisted," meaning it is viewable only by people who have the direct link.
 If desired, the applicant can choose not to be visible in the video.

 2. Online Application Form: Fill out and submit all required information on the online application form.

 3. Letter of Recommendation: A teacher familiar with your musicianship must provide a letter of recommendation.
 This letter must be submitted by your teacher directly, via email, to Major Ryan Nowlin at firstname.lastname@example.org.